balt-dev/libmadeline/README.md

 ## Usage

-You can find a copy of the library in the `dist` folder.
+You can find a copy of the library in the `dist` folder, and an example project in the `demo` folder.

-In order to get an instance of Madeline, you need to cal
+In order to get an instance of Madeline, you need to call `CLST_Init`, which will give you a pointer to a Madeline object.

+**DO NOT `delete` OR `free()` THIS POINTER.**

+When you are done with it, pass it to `CLST_Drop`, which will safely discard it.

+In order to update Madeline's state, set the `input` field as needed according to player input, and then call `CLST_Tick` with the elapsed time since the last tick.

 ## Celeste's licensing